FujiwaraChoki/MoneyPrinter/README.md

 `MoneyPrinter` requires Python 3.11 to run effectively.
 If you don't have Python installed, you can download it from [here](https://www.python.org/downloads/).

+Additionally, you may need to install the `libharfbuzz-dev` package to avoid an ImageMagick error.

 After you finished installing Python, you can install `MoneyPrinter` by following the steps below:

 ```bash